nickcancio123/Custom-Game-Engine/README.md

 DATUM is much like std::vector, but rather than evaluating the data type it contains at compile-time, Datum does so at run-time.
 One of the data types Datum can wrap is a pointer to a Scope.

 SCOPE is a class that maps names to Datums.
 For example, it can map "Health" to a Datum containing a float.
-A Scope could have a Datum that points another Scope.
+A Scope could have a Datum that points to another Scope.
 For example, a Mage (deriving from Scope), could have a Datum that points to a Staff (deriving from Scope), and have it named "Staff".

 In this manner, Scope and Datum form a heirarchical data model.